Whole or Term Life Insurance?

-Term and whole life insurance are very different policies, most people would probably say that term life insurance is better, but not necessarily, it depends on the situation.
-No blanket policy’s always going to be the best, so for most people that are over the age of 65 or even especially 70, a whole life policy is going to be a better bet.
-The reason why is that it’s going to go forever, it goes until death, you don’t need to worry about getting to the point where you are, for example, 86 years old, it could no longer get the insurance coverage that you don’t need to worry about an expiring term, and so these are a big deal.
+Term and Whole Life insurance are very different policies.
+So, are you wondering what is better?
+Most people would probably say that term life insurance is better, but not necessarily, it depends on the situation.
+No blanket policy’s always going to be the best.
+So for most people that are over the age of 65 or even especially 70, a Whole Life policy is going to be a better bet.
+The reason being is that it’s going to continue until your death.
+So it will protect you even if you are 86 years old.
+At that age, you would no longer be able to get insurance coverage.
+Also with Whole Life, you don’t need to worry about an expiring term, and so these are a big deal.
 The older you get; the more security you want with your policy.

 What are the Advantages of a Term policy?